The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: The inverse problem and the linear sampling method

 \subsection{Basic ingredients for the TD-LSM analysis}

 We next study some basic tools for the theoretical justification of the TD-LSM.
-More precisely, we start by recalling an integral operator related to the wave equation: the so called retarded single layer potential.
+More precisely, we start by recalling an integral operator related to the wave equation: the so-called retarded single layer potential.
 Then we study the operator ${\Mop}^i_{\chi}$ related to the superposition of incident fields, and the impedance trace operator that maps incident fields onto the associated boundary data in the impedance boundary condition (\ref{eq:TDfwd_Gamma}) of the forward problem.
-These results lay the foundation to deduce some basic properties of the near field measurement operator $\mathcal{N}_{\chi}$.
+These results lay the foundation to deduce some basic properties of the near-field measurement operator $\mathcal{N}_{\chi}$.